HappyPathway/ai-library-framework/autodoc/dependencies.md

 Distributed Task Queue.

-AgentRunResult(output='Based on the provided documentation:\n\nCelery is a distributed task queue system designed to process vast amounts of messages, focusing on real-time execution while also supporting task scheduling.
-It provides a simple, flexible, and reliable way to run background tasks asynchronously or schedule them for later execution in distributed environments.')
+AgentRunResult(output='Based on the excerpt, Celery is a distributed task queue system designed to process large volumes of messages asynchronously.
+Its key features include real-time processing and task scheduling, making it suitable for offloading long-running operations, handling background work, and executing periodic tasks in a distributed environment.')

 **Links:** [Website](https://pypi.org/project/celery/) | [Documentation](https://docs.celeryq.dev/en/stable/)